A. The Classic Car Hobby.

 Collecting cars began a year after they came onto the scene.
 Individual shops or small mom and pop manufacturing companies built most cars, until Henry Ford came into the picture.
 He made the Model T economically available to the common people in the early 1900’s.
-Most were 4 cylinder engines.
-Then in the 1910’s the larger 6 cylinder engines popped up.
-The Packard Win Six offered a 12 cylinder engine.
+Most were 4-cylinder engines.
+Then in the 1910’s the larger 6-cylinder engines popped up.
+The Packard Win Six offered a 12-cylinder engine.
 In the 1930’s the vehicles became streamlined and better mechanical designs.

-a.
-What is a Classic Car
+B. What is a Classic Car?

 What is important?
 The number one rule is “keep it stock.”
 That is, do not change the engine, the body design, radio, or anything else.
 A hemi engine in a Model T kills the value.
 Next in line is keeping the vehicle operational and attractive.
 Big dents and rust spots will ruin its value.
 Keep all of the accessories that went with the car.
 Some of the fancy radiator caps or hood ornaments may be worth as much as the car.
 The third is documentation.
 Keep as many ownership records, manuals, parts lists, and detailed repair records as you can.
 For example, having the car owned by a famous person can be more important than the car itself.
 Photographs of the vehicle from purchase to current are a good idea.
 Winning awards in car shows is helpful and more than just bragging rights.
 Winning awards indicate that experts in the field have inspected the car.

-C. Social Benefits of Car Clubs
+C. Social Benefits of Car Clubs.

 Personalizing your car makes it unique.
 The best way to do this is placing a personal name on it.
 It can be your first name, surname or initials.
 However, using as unique name is better.
-Years ago there was a hot roadster on a 32 Ford chassis with a flathead V-Eight engine.
-Yes this was a few years back.
+Years ago, there was a hot roadster on a 32 Ford chassis with a flathead V-Eight engine.
+Yes, this was a few years back.
 It beat everything in its class in quarter mile race.
 What made this hot rod special was that it was named “Tinker Toy.”
 Everyone talked about how nasty Tinker Toy was on the drag strip.
 There will be those naysayers out there that will warn about being sued for trademark infringement.
 But the trademark Tinker Toy is for games.
 A Classic Car is not a game.

 Find a name that fits.
 How about branding your car “Tiny Bubbles”?
 That could describe what you see in your rear-view mirror when you cross over the winning line.
 Have fun in finding your car’s name.
 Shoot Quorvita an email if you find a great brand.